 Our Top Picks

 The best under-sink water filters will provide effective filtration, access to ample clean water, and a relatively easy installation.
-The following selections include these and other features for those looking to add the convenience of filtered water at the kitchen sink.
+The following under-sink filter systems include these and other features for those looking to add the convenience of filtered water at the kitchen sink.

 Talk about thorough: This reverse osmosis system from iSpring removes up to 99 percent of more than 1,000 contaminants found in tap water, including lead, arsenic, chlorine, fluoride, and asbestos.
 Its impressive six stages of filtration include sediment and carbon filters to remove large contaminants and protect the reverse osmosis membrane from chemicals like chlorine and chloramines.